 Soluble fiber is important to help reduce/lower cholesterol and insoluble fiber is important in keeping your digestive system healthy by allowing regular bowel movements.

-Some food examples of soluble fiber are beans, seeds (such as flax seeds), apples, nuts, and insoluble fiber are whole grains (such as brown rice), grapes, and dark leafy vegetables.
+Some food examples of soluble fiber are beans, seeds (such as flax seeds), apples, nuts, insoluble fiber whole grains (such as brown rice), grapes, and dark leafy vegetables.

 11. Fast Foods

 Nothing for dinner and you were busy all day, so you go to a fast-food restaurant, not an issue right?
 Well maybe.